chrishunt11/Loan-Eligibility-Prediction/README.md

 # Prediction of Loan Applications

-A challenge that financial institutions face is assessing the risk involved with approval of loan applications
+Financial institutions encounter the challenge of accurately assessing the risk associated with loan approval applications.
+A prominent concern they often encounter pertains to the customer's creditworthiness and likelihood of loan repayment.
+To address this matter diligently, gathering comprehensive customer information becomes imperative to make well-informed decisions